Vonage/vivid/docs/contributing.md

 #### Getting up and running

 * Ask to be added to the Vonage github organization (if you are already there, skip this part)
-* If you did not already, generate a token in github
+* If you did not already, generate a token in github [Click here to see how](./tokens.md)
 * clone the repo
 	* see note below about the SSH keys
 * run `yarn` in order to build the repo once / bring the dependencies